 by Vickie Clark

-My friend Joe is in the early middle stages of dementia.
+My friend Joe is in the early-middle stages of dementia.
 After his last car accident, his children decided it was no longer safe for him to drive, and didn’t replace his car.
-Since then Joe’s friends and church family have helped with his transportation needs.
+Since then, Joe’s friends and church family have helped with his transportation needs.

-In December 2010 I drove him to the grocery store to buy a bag of sugar for 99 cents.
-The store is small and the atmosphere is reminiscent of a time when most people at a store knew each other.
+In December 2010, I drove him to the grocery store to buy a bag of sugar for 99 cents.
+The store is small, and the atmosphere is reminiscent of a time when most people at a store knew each other.

 I took Joe’s sugar to purchase, and he went to get another for himself.
 I kept watching for him and finally spotted him in line at the register next to me.

-As I paid my bill, the clerk for the next line told a customer, “I’m sorry, but you can only buy four boxes of cake mix for 99 cents.
+As I paid my bill, the clerk in the next line told a customer, “I’m sorry, but you can only buy four boxes of cake mix for 99 cents.
 You’ll have to pay the regular price of $2 each for the other six boxes.”

 I heard the customer reply, “I was only trying to help my kids save a little money.”

 After years of reading HeroicStories, I’ve started looking for opportunities to help others.
 Joe was in line behind this kind-faced woman, so I said, “My friend can buy four boxes of cake mix for you.”
-After checking out I joined Joe in line, and the lady handed us four boxes of cake mix and $5.
+After checking out, I joined Joe in line, and the lady handed us four boxes of cake mix and $5.

 “I know, sir, but the fine print says with $10 purchase.”